TJU-DRL-LAB/Multiagent-RL/README.md

 # Multiagent RLlib: A unified official code releasement of MARL researches made by TJU-RL-Lab

-This repository contains representative research works of TJU-RL-Lab on the topic of Multiagent Reinforcement Learning.
-The repository will be constantly updated to include new researches.
+This repository contains the released codes of representative research works of TJU-RL-Lab on the topic of Multiagent Reinforcement Learning (MARL).
+The research topics are classified according to the critical challenges of MARL, i.e., the curse of dimensionality (scalability) issue,  non-stationarity, multiagent credit assignment, exploration–exploitation tradeoff and hybrid action.
+This repository will be constantly updated to include new researches.